Lost generation of elderly Gurkhas struggle in Britain

 This argument is shared by the head of the British Gurkha Welfare Society (BGWS), a group which is bringing a case calling for equal Gurkha pensions to the European Court of Human Rights.

-The chairman of the organization, retired Major Tikendra Dal Dewan, said currently many of the elderly Gurkhas feel stranded.
+The chairman of the organisation, retired Major Tikendra Dal Dewan, said currently many of the elderly Gurkhas feel stranded.

 "This older generation that come here, sadly some of them have come directly from the villages and they have not even seen a gas cooker, it's that extreme," he said.